roodolfopc/my-Portfolio/README.md

-# my-Portfolio
+# My Portfolio
-That's my portfolio page created with some workshops i meet.
+That's my portfolio page created with some bootcamps and workshops that i've made.